Apr 14th, 2023

 The Statute of Limitations for Car Accident Claims in Ohio

 In Ohio, the statute of limitations for car accident claims is two years from the date of the accident.
 This means that if you are seeking compensation for injuries or damages caused by a car accident, you must file your claim within two years of the incident.
-This deadline applies to both personal injury claims, which cover physical injuries and associated losses, and property damage claims, which relate to damage to your vehicle or other property.

 Why the Statute of Limitations is Important